danielegirardi/lpdid/README.md

 # EXAMPLE CODES FOR "MANUAL IMPLEMENTATION" OF LP-DiD IN STATA

 While the lpdid STATA command is available, it is also easy to implement the LP-DiD estimator "manually", in the sense of writing your own STATA code for implementing LP-DiD.
 You might want to do this either because your application requires some bespoke adjustment, or to make sure to understand how the sausage is made.
+"Manually" implementing LP-DiD is easy, because the method essentially consists in estimating a simple regression (or a regression-adjustment specification) in an estimation sample defined by a 'clean control' condition.

 This repository contains four STATA do files that implement the LP-DiD estimator in simulated datasets.